Xelaflash/trident_freedivers/README.md

   </a>
 </p>

-> Static Website made using static site generator Middleman (Ruby) for a free diving school in Barbados 🇧🇧
+> Static Website made using static site generator Middleman (Ruby) for a freediving school in Barbados 🇧🇧

 ### 🏠 [Website](https://www.tridentfreedivers.com/)